george-pov/YTSkedy/docs/api/http/templates.md

 - `shortDateFr`: Event submitted local date formatted as `dd/MM/yyyy`.
 - Active platform `referenceKey` values, such as `privateYouTube`.

-The text token list reflects the current field setting for future template authoring.
-During preview and publish, token values come from the selected calendar event's stored text snapshot, so later settings edits do not reshape existing events.
+The text token list reflects the current field setting for template authoring.
+During preview and publish, token values come from the selected calendar event's stored text snapshot, so settings edits do not reshape existing events.
 During preview and publish, a platform reference-key token is resolved from the selected calendar event's `Published` publication row for the active platform with that `referenceKey`; the token value is that row's `externalResourceId`.
 If no active platform has that key, or the matching